 Working from her kitchen, she made a push for publicity, which simply means your failure becomes more public.
 For example, her experience with the English: “On the BBC, I was asked what Spanx could do for women in the U.K. I said, ‘It smoothes and separates your fanny.’
 The interviewer looked mortified.
 I had no idea what was going on, so I kept rambling on about fannies until he stopped me and said, ‘I think you mean bum.’
 The word fanny means vagina in England.”

 Her publicity led her to Oprah and Richard Branson’s “Rebel Billionaire” in 2005.
-She ended up losing that too, but the show gave her a chance to realise what she really wanted to do with her future success – Start a charity for women.
+She ended up losing that too, but the show gave her a chance to realize what she really wanted to do with her future success – Start a charity for women.
 Branson gave her $750,000 to start her charity, the Sarah Blakely Foundation, to support women leaders.

 What happens when your failure rate goes up?
 Your luck rate goes up too.